pinokiocomputer/gepeto/docs/docs/README.md

 By default Gepeto generates some scripts that follow the convention, but you can very easily modify the generated scripts yourself since they are very short.

+> To learn how to customize the scripts, check out the Pinokio Programming Manual: https://program.pinokio.computer

 ---